TRADITIONAL MOUNTAINEERING ™

 The primary purpose of our TraditionalMountaineering experience reports (and the purpose of the American Alpine Club's sixty-two published Annual Reports of Accidents in North American Mountaineering) is to "aid in the prevention of accidents".

-Please click here to go to News coverage of this sad event.
+Please click here to go to News

 --Robert Speik